There are many reasons you might want to use a VPN, but the main ones usually revolve around security and privacy.

 No, many factors lead towards anonymity and some would say that total anonymity is impossible.

-It's worth remembering that even when paying with crypto-currency, your IP address is sent to the VPN provider each time you connect.
+It's worth remembering that even when paying with crypto-currency, your IP address is sent to the Bitcoin VPN provider each time you connect.

 Is using Crypto-currency illegal?